UofA-CSc-520-Spring-2020/CSc520Spr20-CourseMaterials/ClassNotes/01-motivation-n-intro.md

 Write a function that takes a natural number n and returns true (1) iff all the digits in n are 4’s.

  * Work with a neighbor to write pseudocode for this.
+Use **recursion**, no iteration.

  * Will draw a name and have someone present their solution.